Tutorial

 Hello, Fabric!

-Modify the template in the hello.fabric file to include a data block and another content.text block:
+Change the template in the hello.fabric file to include a vars block and add another content.text block:

 document "greeting" {